Lezakh/build_a_pet_in_python/README.md

 With Tkinter Graphic Interface
 ---------------

-Then, I add a real graphic interface with Tkinter...
+Then, I add a real graphic interface with Tkinter and draw my fishe pypet...
 Now I try to fix all the bug it causes :)

 ![alt text](https://raw.githubusercontent.com/Lezakh/build_a_pet_in_python/Tkinter_Graphic_interface/Bidule_window.bmp)